jdboris/subtitle-fixer-react-electron/README.md

 npm install
 yarn build
 `
+or download the executable in the dist directory

 ___NOTE:__ This project is a migration of [my other Subtitle Fixer](https://github.com/jdboris/subtitle-fixer) to Electron and React_